ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - Create Pokeblocks with the Berry Blender.
         - Berry blending can be multiplayer.
     - [IMPORTANT] Remember that there are `354 Moves` in this game?
 Well, the team had to take their time to add them a move conditio and effect in thiss game.
 When you play the game it doesn't feel like much, but it's still development time and effort.
 Consider this as one reason to add or remove the contests in future games.
-- Generation Gadget [PokeNav]
+- [UPDATED] Generation Gadget [PokeNav]
     - No more PokeGear from Gen 2.
     - [REMOVED] Radio
+    - Added condition check.
-    - Added condition.
-Check for Pokemon with certain conditions.
-These are the Pokemon Contests conditions.
+        - Check for Pokemon with certain "condition" stats.
+These are the Pokemon Contests useful stats.
     - [UPDATED] Trainer Rematches.
 The Trainer Eyes allow you to rematch some trainers in  the game.
         - First time ever.
 Gym Leader Rematches (Emerald Only)
             - Double Battles
             - Sadly you can't get a rematch anytime you  want
-- [Removed] Bug-Catching Contest
+- [REMOVED] Bug-Catching Contest
-    - [Reworked] Safari Zone
+    - [REWORKED] Safari Zone
         -  You can use Pokeblocks to attrack Pokemon, instead of bait like in generation 1.
-- Record Mixing
+- Added Record Mixing
     - Need to go to a building called Record Corner
     - Television Shows will feature the players you mixed records with
     - Other players secret bases will be in your game, including the whole layout they have in their games.